-Wells Financial Advisors has a very clear call to action above the fold on their homepage.
+For example, Wells Financial Advisors has a very clear call to action above the fold on their homepage.
 It shows up against the background with the bright yellow and says, “Schedule Your Complimentary Consultation,” which is great to mention it’s complementary because people love FREE.

-Lagos Wealth Advisors has a “Resources” section with bulletins and planning strategies for their leads and clients to check out.
+For example, Lagos Wealth Advisors has a “Resources” section with bulletins and planning strategies for their leads and clients to check out.
 When updated regularly, this type of interaction is very useful and makes clients feel as though you really care about them and want to include as many tips and resources as possible to help them.

 Are you showing up on the Search Engine Results Page (SERP)?
 If not, then you should consider switching to a more SEO-friendly content management system (CMS).

 You want to use your target keywords throughout your site, in places such as your on your homepage, header tags, meta descriptions, blog posts and more.
 Using free tools like Google’s Keyword Planner and Google Search Console you can identify the best target keywords to use on your website.

 What is a Meta Description?

 A meta description is an HTML element that describes and summarizes the contents of your page for the benefit of users and search engines.
 Your meta descriptions play a role in your rankings.
 They also enable searchers to self-qualify by getting a quick summary or elevator pitch of what your firm does before they actually click into your website.

 For example, the meta description for Arista Wealth Management is shown in the green box here:

 Length and Quality of your page content